WOWINC/aws-sts-1/README.md

   --account {staging,development}
                         Name of account to switch to.
 Defaults to "staging".
   --profile PROFILE     Profile name that the AWS credentials should be saved
                         as.
-Defaults to the name of the account specified.
+Defaults to the name of the account and role specified.
 `````

 ![Image of Generator in Action](https://raw.githubusercontent.com/meetearnest/aws-sts/master/docs/aws-sts-token-generator.gif)